alphagov/gdmp-translated-standards/tcop-en.md

 # Technology Code of Practice

-Please note - this document is an adaptation of guidance used to procure technology in the UK.
+This document is an adaptation of guidance used to procure technology in the UK.

 The Technology Code of Practice is a set of criteria to help government design, build and buy technology.